 - Hot plates

-- Multiple extensions cords plugged into each other or spider-type
+- Multiple extension cords plugged into each other or spider-type configuration extension

 - Non-UL approved appliances or fixtures